Talisa Dean 11/11/22

 A relic from when Islington was fields and farmland, The Albion boasts a wisteria-filled beer garden for summer; and low hanging chandeliers, wood-panelled walls, and log fires for the frostier months.

-Details: 10 Thornhill Road, N1 1HW –
+Details: 10 Thornhill Road, N1 1HW

 The Duke of Hamilton | Hampstead

 A Hampstead pub that’s a little off the beaten track, with plenty of beer on tap, a formidable Sunday roast, and a jazz bar in the cellars with live music Thurs-Sat.
+Oh, and a roaring log fire – if you can beat Lenny the pub dog to the best spot.

-Details: 23-25 New End, Hampstead, London, NW3 1JD –
+Details: 23-25 New End, Hampstead, London, NW3 1JD

 The Holly Bush | Hampstead

 Back when the Holly Bush was built – in the 1790s – fireplaces were pretty much the only form of heating.
 That and alcohol.
 So it explains why the venue has a lot of both.
-You can either cosy up to the hearth in the main bar, or head to the dining room and warm your cockles on the fire there…
+You can either cosy up to the hearth in the main bar, or head to the dining room and thaw out there after a stomp around Hampstead Heath.

-Details: 22 Hollymount, Hampstead, NW3 6SG –
+Details: 22 Hollymount, Hampstead, NW3 6SG

 The Queen’s Primrose Hill | Primrose Hill

 A stone’s throw away from Regent’s Park, The Queen’s offers up a large selection of craft beers and wines, as well as an impressive food menu.
-In the summer time you might opt for the terrace (overlooking Primrose Hill itself) but in the winter you’ll more likely be fighting for a spot by their fire.
+In the summer time you might opt for the terrace (overlooking Primrose Hill itself) but in the winter you’ll more likely be fighting for a spot by their coal fire.

-Details: 49 Regents Park Road, NW1 8XD –
+Details: 49 Regents Park Road, NW1 8XD

 The Wrestlers | Highgate

 The Wrestlers has stood on this site since 1547, and the wood panelling, log fire and stained glass windows give you a real sense of stepping back in time.
-The food and drink, however, is fully up to date – so you can enjoy craft beers and Korean Fried Chicken while soaking up the olde worlde charm.
+The food and drink, however, is fully up to date – so you can enjoy craft beers and Korean fried chicken while soaking up the olde worlde charm.

-Details: 98 North Road, N6 4AA –
+Details: 98 North Road, N6 4AA

 The Gipsy Queen | Gospel Oak